Limit Theorems for Multi-Group Curie-Weiss Models via the Method of Moments: Definition of the Model

 The Curie-Weiss model (CWM) is usually defined for a single set of spins or binary random variables.
 We have a fixed number of spins, which assume one of two values, $\pm1$.
 So the state space of the model is $\left\{ -1,1\right\} ^{N}$, where $N\in\mathbb{N}$ is the number of spins.
 The spins have a tendency to align with each other.
 If the majority of other spins is positive, then the conditional probability of a given spin being positive is greater than $1/2$.
 The probability measure that describes the single-group CWM for every spin configuration $\left(x_{1},\ldots,x_{N}\right)\in\left\{ -1,1\right\} ^{N}$ is given by

 where $\beta\geq0$ is the inverse temperature parameter.

 The CWM has been extensively studied.
 It is named after Pierre Curie and Pierre Weiss, who first used the mean-field approach to study phase transitions in spin models.
 The CWM is also called the Husimi-Temperley model, since it was first introduced by Husimi \cite{Husimi} and Temperley \cite{Temperley}.
-Subsequently it was discussed by Kac \cite{Kac}, Thompson \cite{Thompson}, and Ellis \cite{Ellis}.
+Subsequently, it was discussed by Kac \cite{Kac}, Ellis-Newman \cite{EllisN}, and many other authors.
+For an overview and more references see Thompson \cite{Thompson} and Ellis \cite{Ellis}.
 More recently, the CWM has been used in the context of social and political interactions.
-Similar models have been analysed by other authors as well \cite{CGh,CG,FC,FM,LS,KLSS}.
-The authors have studied special cases of the models considered in this article with only two groups in \cite{KT1,KT2}.
+The idea of using models from statistical mechanics to study social interactions goes back to F\"ollmer \cite{F=0000F6}.
+The Curie-Weiss model specifically was first employed in \cite{BD}.
+See e.g.\! \cite{CGh,GBC,WK-HO,KL,Toth,OEA,LSV,KT_opt_weights_CW} for other applications.
+Multi-group versions of this model were introduced in \cite{CG2008} and \cite{BRS}, and analysed by other authors as well \cite{CGh,FC,FM,Co2014,LS,KLSS}.
+The authors of the present article have studied special cases of the models considered in this article with only two groups in \cite{KT1,KT2}.
 See the PhD thesis \cite{Toth} of one of the authors for a detailed exposition of not only the CWM but other models of voting behaviour.

-In this article, we define and analyse a model which consists of various groups of spins with varying degrees of interaction between them.
+As mentioned, this multi-group model has been analysed by several different authors.
+Among the articles published, \cite{FC,KLSS} contain many of the same limit theorems to be found in this article.
+The methods employed in the earlier articles are mainly analytical in nature.
+We present proofs using the method of moments which has a more combinatorial flavour.
+We also prove strong laws of large numbers and a conditional central limit theorem for the low temperature regime, which to our knowledge have not been published in other articles.

+The limit theorems that hold for this multi-group model are similar to the theorems which hold for the single-group model (see Chapters IV and V of \cite{Ellis} for an exposition).
+There are laws of large numbers and central limit theorems for the vector of group magnetisations, and these are multivariate versions of the results for the single-group model.

 Multi-group models of this type have been used to study social dynamics and political decision making.
-For example, take a population of voters belonging to different groups or constituencies such as a federal republic with a number of somewhat autonomous states.
-Each state elects a representative to vote on its behalf in a council.
-The voters within each group influence each other in their decisions, more so than voters belonging to different states do.
-In fact, it may even be the case that voters belonging to different states tend to make contrary decisions.
+For example, consider a population of voters belonging to different groups or constituencies such as a federal republic with a number of partially autonomous states.
+Typical examples are the Council of the European Union and to a large extent the Electoral College of the USA.
+Each group elects a representative to vote on its behalf in a council.
+The voters within each group influence each other in their decisions, more so than voters belonging to different groups do.
+In fact, it may even be the case that voters belonging to different groups tend to make contrary decisions.

 To study such a situation, we define a model with $M$ different groups of spins that potentially interact with each other in different ways.
 Let